ahuggel/SwissRailwayClock/docs/README.md

 The Swiss Railway Clock watchface implements three different architectures for three classes of devices and [Jungle file build instructions] define for each device, which architecture it uses:

-1. Older ("Legacy") devices, which do not support [layers] or have insufficient memory, work with a [buffered bitmap] and indicators are only updated once a minute in low-power mode (when the entire screen is redrawn).
+1. Older ("Legacy") devices with a MIP display, which do not support [layers] or have insufficient memory, work with a [buffered bitmap] and indicators are only updated once a minute in low-power mode (when the entire screen is redrawn).
 This is the traditional model to implement a watchface with per-second screen updates.

 2. Newer ("Modern") watches with a MIP display and support for [layers] and sufficient memory or a graphics pool (since [Connect IQ 4.0]) use layers.
 This results in more straightforward code and allows refreshing indicators, like the heart rate, more often than once a minute, even in low-power mode (on the background layer, without having to worry about the watch hands).